chef-ryan/auth-demo/README.md

 ## Testing

-Tests simulate the L1 signature step with a mock account and run end-to-end against the in-memory server.
+Tests simulate the signature flow with a mock account and run end-to-end against the in-memory server.

 ```bash
 TMPDIR=$PWD/.tmp bun test